 Together with our professional film crew colleagues, we can direct and produce anything from a simple voice-over for you to welcome your clients to your website and short ‘to-camera’ pieces so you can directly address your audience, to formal corporate programmes.

 Isn’t public speaking all about controlling your audience?

-No it’s about controlling yourself so you can persuade the audience.
+No, it’s about controlling yourself so you can captivate and persuade the audience.
 Persuading via the spoken word is the basis of ‘rhetoric’.

 How much do you charge?